yxj0312/docs/Coding/Eloquent Performance Patterns/L08-Getting LIKE to use an Index.md

 So we have two issues:

-1. We need to remove the wild card prefix
+1. We need to remove the wild card prefix: MySQl is unable to use index if search item begins with wild card symbol (%)

    ```php
     public function company()